-A limited number of RMIT Fee-Waiver Scholarships and Stipends are available by competitive application for prospective International candidates studying onshore in Australia, and Australian and New Zealand citizens.
-General information on postgraduate research at RMIT University such as scholarships, fees and more can be found by following the links starting here.
-Further information about fees for our postgraduate research PhD (currently 2018 program DR207) and Master of Design (currently 2018 program MR207) is available for (i) international candidates studying onshore in Australia, (ii) international candidates studying offshore in our Asia or Europe cohort, and (iii) Australian and New Zealand citizens eligible for a national government Research Training Program place.
+A limited number of RMIT Fee-Waiver Scholarships and Stipends are available by competitive application for prospective International candidates studying onshore in Australia, and for Australian and New Zealand citizens.
+General information on postgraduate research at RMIT University, such as scholarships, fees and more, can be found by following the links starting here.
+Further information about fees for our postgraduate research PhD (DR235) and Master of Design (MR235) is available for (i) international candidates studying onshore in Australia, (ii) international candidates studying offshore in our Asia or Europe cohort, and (iii) Australian and New Zealand citizens eligible for a national government Research Training Program place.